-Acanthus - also known as 'bear's breeches', are sometimes grown for a combination of their interesting, waxy, spikey leaves, their striking flowers (in fact, the purple bracts rather than petals), and their height.
+Acanthus plants, also known as 'bear's breeches', are sometimes grown for a combination of their interesting, waxy, spikey leaves, their striking flowers (the purple bracts rather than petals), and their height.
 Acanthus have tall, sturdy flower stalks with many individual flowers adorning each stem.
 It's certainly a handsome plant, but do bees like Acanthus?

 I would not recommend this plant, for the simple reason that bees may get trapped inside the flower heads and die inside because they cannot get out.